 - The transaction data is then routed by the processor to the credit card association such as MasterCard, Visa, American Express, and Discover.
 Each transaction is charged an interchange fee by the card associations.

 - This is the step where the transaction is either approved or denied.
 Obviously, the card has to have enough funds and be valid for the transaction to continue.
 If the authorized user doesn’t have any freezes or holds, the transaction will be authorized.
-The amazing part is the four steps occur in a matter of seconds.
+The amazing part is the four steps occur in a few seconds.

 - This is the step where the transaction is authorized.
-The issuing bank will then rely the authorization back to the relevant parties in the payment processing network.
+The issuing bank will then rely the authorization information back to the relevant parties in the payment processing network.
 The authorization usually starts with the credit card association, proceeds to the merchants, and then back to the ecommerce site via the payment gateway.

 How to Set Up a Payment Gateway